bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Introduction-to-React-for-Complete.md

 > _It uses super() to call the constructor of the parent class, in this case React.Component_

 > _The constructor is a special method used during the initialization of objects that are created with the class keyword.
-It is best practice to call a component’s constructor with super, and pass props to both._
+It is best practice to call a component's constructor with super, and pass props to both._

 > _This makes sure the component is initialized properly.
 For now, know that it is standard for this code to be included._